nickduran/cps-ling-align/README.md

 # Multi-Level Linguistic Alignment in a Dynamic Collaborative Problem-Solving Task

-N Duran, A. Paige, S D'Mello., Others.
-Cognitive Science.

 ## What does this respository and README include?

 > - R data analysis code (.Rmd files) that provides a step-by-step tutorial of all statistical procedures
 >   - Also, accompanying the .Rmd code is the knitted HTML output that reproduces results reported in manuscript in an easy-to-read format
 > - Complete input and processed data for running analyses
-> - Data codebook and variable descriptions used in source code to generate analysis (NOT ADDED YET)

 ## R data analysis code (.Rmd)